mayankmahajan24/QL/docs/LanguageReference.md

     }
 }

-This is the result of using a bracket selector on b.
 ```

-QL then allows for commands like `json links = b["links"]`.
+Let's use the bracket selector on b.
+QL allows for commands like `json links = b["links"]`.
 The links variable would then look as follows:

+links =
 ```
-links = {
+{
     "1" : 1,
     "2" : 2,
     "3" : 3